TheAwesomeAndIncredibleCSE3902Group/Game/README.md

 # Game

 Hello!
-This is our game repo where we're making the video game 😎
+This is our game repo where we're making the video game 😎 AwesomeRPG is a Zelda clone that will eventually include turn-based RPG elements.
+Weapons are inspired by Zelda but with a twist.

 |Control            | Keys          |
 | -------------     | ------------- |